komalashrafsyed/pingaptoolpackage/README.md

 use the <b>git clone codeurl</b> command to download the code to your VM </br>

-<b>Step 2:</b> You need a Linux OS based virtual machine, you can use the following command to create one, or you can even use an existing Vm </br>
+<b>Step 2:</b> You need a Linux OS based virtual machine, you can use the following command to create one, or you can even use an existing VM </br>

 <b> az vm create --resource-group myResourceGroup --name myVM --image UbuntuLTS --admin-username azureuser --generate-ssh-keys </b>